laoguowangCP/godot-statechart-sharp/README.md

 5. With fetched event, statechart invoke reactions from active states.
 6. If event queue is not cleared, fetch another event from queue, back to 2.

+> [!TIP]
+>
-Here's several specification you shall follow:
+> Here's several specification you shall follow:
+>

-- Do not manually call `Step` with node loop event, especially when a step is running.
+> - Do not manually call `Step` with node loop event, especially when a step is running.
-- Do not call same event from a running step, this may cause unintended endless loop.
+> - Do not call same event from a running step, this may cause unintended endless loop.
-- Better not use `null` event or event with empty string, `Step` won't process. `null` event is used as auto transition internally.
+> - Better not use `null` event or event with empty string, `Step` won't process. `null` event is used as auto transition internally.

 | Property | Description |
 | ---- | ---- |